Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/README.md

 ## Linux boot process

 Every operating system starts with a boot process.
-A boot process can be defined as a sequence of events that occur in order for the operating system to be avaiable.
+A boot process can be defined as a sequence of events that occur in order for the operating system to be available.
 Linux is no different.
 There are 6 stages in the Linux boot process.

 👉🏾 BIOS - Basic Input/Output System.
 The BIOS is responsible for running the boot loader program and checking the hard drive.
-Once the boot loader program is identitied and loaded into the system memory the BIOS defers to the boot loader program.
+Once the boot loader program is identified and loaded into the system memory the BIOS defers to the boot loader program.

 👉🏾 Master Boot Record - MBR stands for Master Boot Record.
 The MBR is responsible for loading and starting the GRUB boot loader.